Annapurna Base Camp Trek Guide: Routes, Difficulty, Cost, and Tips

 While off-seasons present more risks due to floods, landslides, and avalanches while walking, these trekking months of blooming flowers and crystal-clear skies also prevent the potential hazards of getting injured.
 Even though the walk only reaches 4130 meters, the bitter cold makes winter trekking to Annapurna Base Camp quite difficult.
 Most of Nepal has significant rainfall during the monsoon, which blocks important hiking routes.
 In order to prevent your entire trip from being ruined, we advise avoiding the Annapurna Trek and other excursions during the winter and monsoon seasons.

-Where to stay for a safe Annapurna Base Camp trekking?
+Where to stay for safety on the route to Annapurna Base Camp?

 How difficult is the Annapurna Base Camp Trek?